ITDiscovery/IMASI8080viaESP32/diag/Walkthrough1.md

     MOV C, 0      ; Initialize C to 0
 START:
-    MOV A, C      ; Load counter value into A
+    MOV C, A          ; Load counter value into A
     OUT 0xff      ; Output counter value
     INR C         ; Increment C
     MOV B, 255    ; Load 255 into B for delay